Ward Stamer

-Ward Stamer is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2024 British Columbia general election.
-He represents the electoral district of Kamloops-North Thompson as a member of the Conservative Party of British Columbia.
-He was also the former mayor of Barriere, British Columbia.
+Ward Stamer MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Kamloops-North Thompson since 2024.
+He is a member of the Conservative Party.
+Prior to provincial politics, he served as mayor of Barriere from 2018 to 2024.

 Early life and career

 Stamer has lived in Barriere most of his life with his wife Carleen, 2 children, and 3 granddaughters.
 Before entering politics, he has had extensive experience working in the forestry sector as a logging contractor for almost 40 years before selling his business in 2015.
 He enjoys water and snow skiing and riding his motorcycle in his spare time.

 He has also been dedicated to public service serving as Chairman to the Barriere Improvement District, overseeing essential services including solid waste management, streetlights, water, and fire services.
-He has also been a Lions Club member for over three decades, embodying the motto "We Serve".
+He has also been a Lions Club member for over three decades.